 Hold Fast is the widely acclaimed story of a young boy's struggle to survive in a new environment and his fight against those who stand as threats to his pride in himself and his way of life.

 Michael turned fourteen in May.
 By June, both his parents are dead, victims of a car crash.
 And for Michael, who has lived all his life in a small Newfoundland outport community, this means being suddenly uprooted and sent to live with relatives in St. Albert, a city hundreds of miles away.

-Hold Fast is the story of Michael's struggle to survive in his new environment.
-In vivid, honest prose, it depicts his fight against those who stand as threats to his pride in himself and his way of life -- the loud-mouthed Kentson who makes fun of the way he talks at school, and his uncle who tries to rule life at home with an iron hand.
+Hold Fast is the story of Michael's struggle to survive in his new world.
+In vivid, honest prose, it depicts his fight against those who stand as threats to his pride in himself and his way of life - the loud-mouthed Kentson who makes fun of the way he talks at school, and his uncle who tries to rule life at home with an iron hand.
 It is also the story of the friendship that develops between Michael and Curtis, his cousin, and of his new uncertain feelings for Brenda.

 About the Author

 Kevin Major is one of the best Canadian writers of his generation.
 He has written sixteen books, for both young people and adults.
 Several have been translated into other languages.
 Kevin lives in St. John's, Newfoundland.
 Visit Kevin Major's website: http://www.newcomm.net/kmajor/